 Or, perhaps out of 10 or 15 ingredients in a shampoo, only a couple are organic.
 The rest could be a toxic bubbling cauldron of petrochemicals.

-To elaborate on this paradox, according to this consumer watchdog website, the organic label approved by the United States Department of Agriculture (USDA) covers only how food is grown and handled.
+To elaborate on this paradox, the organic label approved by the United States Department of Agriculture (USDA) covers only how food is grown and handled.

 However, the law does not apply to personal care products, save for a couple exceptions.
 The first exception is when a product contains at least 95 percent organic ingredients.